vladdsm/myblog_attempt/_posts/2018-01-19-topics-LazyTrade2-TradingRobot.md

 In this blogpost [5 min read] I would like to explain the motivation behind the second course of the series.

-This course will cover setting up your personal robust Trading Robot Template.
+This course will cover setting up your personal Trading Robot Template.
 At the end of this course you will have complete and ready to be used Trading System installed and active on your Home Computer.
 It will help you to:

 * Programming environment
 * Setting up Version Control Project